icaew-digital-archive/handbook/docs/user-guides/web-archiving/accessing-the-web-archives.md

 - There may have been problem at the time of crawl.
 For instance, the crawler may have visited a page and received a 404 error, or the crawler didn’t capture a HTML/JavaScript element correctly which has resulted in a non-functional/missing page.

-If you are unable to locate what you are looking for, contact the Digital Archive Manager or Digital Archive Assistant.
+If you are unable to locate what you are looking for, contact the Digital Archive Manager or Digital Archivist.
 They will be able to look in the restricted capture and/or the Sitecore media library download.